Customer service has evolved. Have your contact centers?

-Take the call center assessment to see how you stack up.
+Take the contact center assessment to see how you stack up.

-How well is your call center serving your customers?
+How well is your contact center serving your customers?
 For too many customer service leaders, the answer is, “I don’t know.”
-There is often rigor behind assessing individual agent performance, but far less attention given to the fundamental question of whether call center performance overall can be better.
+There is often rigor behind assessing individual agent performance, but far less attention given to the fundamental question of whether contact center performance overall can be better.

 Companies that give this fundamental question the attention it deserves are poised to capture greater market share.
 Why?